Skip to main content

 - In most instances, the disciplinary status of a person will not be altered, including the ability to be present on the campus and to attend classes, pending the outcome of the Restorative Discipline process.
 However, exception may be made for reasons relating to the physical or emotional safety and well-being of other students, faculty and staff of the University.

-- Alleged offenders appearing in a CJC, SJB or a AR hearing have the ability to be accompanied by members of the university community for support.
+- Alleged Offenders appearing in a Community Justice Conference (CJC), Student Judicial Board (SJB) hearing or an Administrative Review (AR), have the ability to be accompanied by members of the university community for support.

-- The decision of the AO’s responsibility for the alleged violation by the SJB will be based solely upon information introduced during the hearing.
-The restorative plan may be guided by information from current and/or past disciplinary cases of the AO.
+- The decision of the Alleged Offender's responsibility for the alleged violation by the SJB will be based solely upon information introduced during the hearing.
+The restorative plan may be guided by information from current and/or past disciplinary cases of the Alleged Offender.

 - Falsifying or misrepresenting information or facts to university officials will not be tolerated.